What Is a Trading Journal?

 The Real Cost of Not Keeping a Trading Journal

-How Rizetrade Makes Journaling Simple
+How Makes Journaling Simple

 Auto-Import Your Trades

-See What Is Working (and What Is Not)
+See What's Working (and What's Not)

-Rizetrade automatically breaks down your performance by strategy, by instrument, by day of the week, by time of day in 15-minute windows, and by any custom tag you create.
+breaks down your performance by strategy, by instrument, by day of the week, by time of day in 15-minute windows, and by any custom tag you create.
 You can see that your pullback trades on ES have a 62% win rate while your breakout trades are in the red — without building a single formula.

 Track Your Emotions and Find the Patterns

-Measure Your Planned Risk vs. Your Actual Result
+Measure Planned Risk vs. Actual Result

-Rizetrade tracks your planned R multiple against your realized R multiple for every trade.
+tracks your planned R multiple against your realized R multiple for every trade.
 If you planned a 3R winner but walked away with 1R, you see it.
-If your stop was at -1R but you actually lost -4R, the data shows the exact cost of not following your stop.
+If your stop was at -1R but you actually lost -4R, the data shows you the exact dollar cost of not following your stop.

 Pre-Market Prep and Daily Journal Templates